 Important note: chickpeas can be hard to grind, so I recommend putting those in FIRST so all the other grains can chase them through the mill.
 The Mockmill can handle chickpeas no problem though!
 You just want to decrease your changes of getting one rogue chickpea bouncing around that doesn’t want to grind up.
 If one does get stuck, the beauty of the Mockmill is that you can take it apart in minutes to pull it out.
 Our Nutrimill has never been the same since a chickpea got stuck in it and my husband spent 45 minutes trying to get it out, having to break some pieces in the process.

 With a little math, you can use this blend with freshly ground or commercial flour.

 If your recipe is in cups and you have already-milled flour, it’s a little harder but not impossible.
 Let’s say you need 3 cups GF flour blend.
-If you multiply 3 x 0.6 for the sorghum, you’ll 1.8.
-That amount of flour, 1 cup plus eight-tenths of a cup, you almost have to eye up OR round down to 1 3/4 cup and make sure you round something else UP to make 3 cups total.
+If you multiply 3 x 0.125 for the millet, you’ll get .375.
+That amount of flour, a teensy bit more than 1/3 cup, you’ll just have to eye up.

 Alternatively, you can do what I do and simply mix up a big batch like this: